 But this file allows for indexing the archive pages, which can cause a duplicate content issue.
 That means it will create junk for the Blogger blog.

-We’ve to prevent this duplicate content issue caused by the archive section.
-That can achieve by stopping the bots from crawling the archive section.
+The default robots.txt allows the archive to index that causes the duplicate content issue.
+We can prevent the duplicate content issue by stopping the bots from crawling the archive section.
 For this, we’ve to apply a Disallow rule /20* into the robots.txt file.
 But this rule will stop the crawling of the pages.
 So to avoid this, we’ve to apply a new Allow rule for the /*.html section that allows the bots to crawl posts and pages.

 The default sitemap includes posts, not pages.
 So you have to add a sitemap for pages located under https://example.blogspot.com/sitemap-pages.xml or https://www.example.com/sitemap-pages.xml for custom domain.